GodfredAsa/foodDelivery/README.md

 * Congratulations you have started server.
 If you have issues and need assistance contact me asap on Linkedin

 ### HOW TO USE THE PROJECT
-There are 2 types of users in the system. it create an admin or superuser the email should start with <admin> example ```admin@filler.io```, for a normal user any email we be ok eg. kofi@epals.com.
-Also, when a user is created, the user as a wallet balance worth of 50.0 at the the time of this documentation.
+There are 2 types of users in the system. it create an admin or superuser the email should start with <admin> example ```admin@filler.io```, for a normal user any email we be ok eg. ```kofi@epals.com```.
+Also, when a user is created, the user as a wallet worth of 50.0 at the the time of this documentation whilst admins have 0.0 of wallet worth.

 #### HOW TO USE THE RESOURCES

-#####NOTE THE FOLLOWING
+##### NOTE THE FOLLOWING

 1. ALL APIs MUST START WITH THE BASE_URL = ```http://127.0.0.1:5001```
 2. EXAMPLE SHOWN IN THE FIRST 2 RESOURCES, REGISTRATION AND LOGIN